ericgarrigues/casino/README.md

 The monitoring of the state of the gateway and the microservices behind it must be done :

-- inside the kubernetes cluster with the collected metrics to ensure that the autosaling policies (cpu,mem,requests/s) are working as expected.
+- inside the kubernetes cluster with the collected metrics to ensure that the autoscaling policies (cpu,mem,requests/s) are working as expected.
 - from recurrent api calls (HTTP/HTTPS) from an external source (pingdom,statuscake,datadog,...)
 - from application metrics and logs observation with an in house monitoring system or from a saas service (datadog,dynatrace,new relic,...) where the logs and metrics are forwarded.